-- Review and define the funding and liquidity risk policy - Monitor MUS(EMEA)'s liquidity risk profile and review compliance with the Board approved liquidity risk appetite - Oversee and review stress testing - Measure, monitor and mitigate liquidity risk exposures for MUS(EMEA) - Ensure that appropriate business incentives are maintained that reflect the cost and availability of liquidity through MUS(EMEA)'s Fund Transfer Pricing ("FTP") process and unsecured funding limit allocation process - Review critical liquidity risk factors and prioritise issues arising - Determine MUS(EMEA)'s funding plans and funding diversification strategy in light of business projections and objectives.
+- · Review and define the funding and liquidity risk policy - Monitor the Group's liquidity risk profile and review compliance with the Board approved liquidity risk appetite - Oversee and review stress testing - · Measure, monitor and mitigate liquidity risk exposures for the Group - Ensure that appropriate business incentives are maintained that reflect the cost and availability of liquidity through the Group's Funds Transfer Pricing ("FTP") process and unsecured funding limit allocation process - Review critical liquidity risk factors and prioritise issues arising - Determine the Group's funding plans and funding diversification strategy in light of business projections and objectives.

-MUS(EMEA) uses a variety of quantitative and qualitative measures to monitor the adequacy of MUS(EMEA)'s liquidity resources and to ensure an integrated approach to liquidity risk management.
+The Group uses a variety of quantitative and qualitative measures to monitor the adequacy of the Group's liquidity resources and to ensure an integrated approach to liquidity risk management.
 This framework incorporates a range of tools described below: